zhqgui/CoupledCF/README.md

 * tafeng: Tafeng dataset.
 * Pretrain: Predicted results.

+The code is implemented in Python based on Keras 2.0.8.
+It requires pydot and scikit-learn packages to run the code.

 Four variants CoupledCF models: DeepCF, lCoupledCF, gCoupledCF and CoupledCF. change the value of 'theModel' with the key in 'model_dict' to load different models